-As a whole the European Union is the world's biggest donors of humanitarian aid.
-The European Community Humanitarian Office (ECHO) was created in 1992.
-In 2004 it became the Directorate-General for Humanitarian Aid before integrating Civil Protection in 2010 for a better coordination and disaster response inside and outside Europe.
-In 2010, Kristalina Georgieva was appointed as the first dedicated Commissioner for international cooperation, humanitarian aid and crisis response.
+The European Union as a whole is the world's largest donor of humanitarian aid.
+The European Community Humanitarian Office (ECHO) was created in 1992 as an expression of the European solidarity with people affected by conflicts and natural disasters all around the world.
+In 2004, ECHO became the Directorate-General for Humanitarian Aid before integrating Civil Protection in 2010 for a better coordination and disaster response inside and outside Europe.
+In 2010, Kristalina Georgieva was appointed as the first dedicated Commissioner for International Cooperation, Humanitarian Aid and Crisis Response.

 The EU’s humanitarian assistance is based on the principles of humanity, neutrality, impartiality and independence.
-Every decision ECHO takes must be in accordance with these four principles which are at the heart of the European Consensus on Humanitarian Aid.
-As such, ECHO’s humanitarian aid is distributed without regard for any political agendas and without exception, seeks to help those in the greatest need, irrespective of their nationality, religion, gender, ethnic origin or political affiliation.
+Every decision ECHO takes adheres to these four principles which are at the heart of the European Consensus on Humanitarian Aid.
+As such, ECHO’s humanitarian aid is distributed without any regard for any political agendas, and without exception seeks to help those in the greatest need, irrespective of their nationality, religion, gender ethic origin or political affiliation.

 Since its creation, ECHO has provided over €15 billion of humanitarian assistance to victims of conflict and natural disasters in 140 countries around the globe, whilst working to improve the resilience of communities which are regularly struck by floods, droughts, earthquakes and landslides by implementing disaster preparedness projects.
 In 2012, it provided humanitarian aid to over 122 million people in 92 non-EU countries.